United States Japan

 The Japan–America Student Conference (JASC), founded in 1934, is the oldest student-led exchange program of its kind.
 Each summer, the same number of students from Japan and the United States are chosen to join a three-week program of cultural exchange, academic study, and leadership development.

 What makes JASC different is that students don’t just attend — they run the program.
-Each year, a student Executive Committee plans the conference, chooses the themes, and leads the activities, creating a peer-led experience that is hands-on, challenging, globally relevant, and builds real-world skills valued by future employers
+Each year, a student Executive Committee plans the conference, chooses the themes, and leads the activities, creating a peer-led experience that is hands-on, challenging, globally relevant, and builds real-world skills valued by future employers.

 In 2026, JASC 78 will take place in San Francisco, California; Nashville, Tennessee; and Washington, D.C.